codedevotional/articles/naming.md

 On the flip side of that bargain, your understanding of libraries and frameworks, i.e. other people's code, starts with names.
 Names form the substrate of APIs, delineating their boundaries, clarifying their inputs and outputs, and defining how they're used.

 If you can trust that a library works, you need look no further than its API docs to understand it.
-Ideally, API docs are the only point of contact you have with a library.
+Ideally, API docs are the only point of contact you have with a third-party library.
 And they are, essentially, a bunch of names.

 Just as a writer grinds through word choices, a programmer must struggle with names.
 As the joke goes, the two hardest things in computer science are naming, cache invalidation, and off-by-one errors.
 No matter the programming language, no matter whether you're operating from a functional or object-oriented perspective, no matter if the language is statically or dynamically typed, names are a ubiquitous and critical part of your code.
 Cache invalidation may not matter in your application, but names sure do.
 The quality of your work depends on the quality of your names.